narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 ### Run SLAM code

-1. Open the first terminal on the Remote PC, and run the ROS master:
+1. Open the first terminal on the **Remote PC**, and run the ROS master:

 ```bash
 roscore